varnish/Varnish-Book/varnish_book.rst

    ..
 VGB

    Varnish development is governed by the Varnish Governance Board (VGB), which thus far has not needed to intervene.
    The VGB consists of an architect, a community representative and a representative from Varnish Software.

    ..
 TODO for the editor: confirm the VGB positions

-   As of December 2014, the VGB positions are filled by Poul-Henning Kamp (Architect), Rogier Mulhuijzen (Community) and Lasse Karstensen (Varnish Software).
+   As of November 2015, the VGB positions are filled by Poul-Henning Kamp (Architect), Rogier Mulhuijzen (Community) and Lasse Karstensen (Varnish Software).
    On a day-to-day basis, there is little need to interfere with the general flow of development.

 What Is New in Varnish 4